 As the region's MPO, DVRPC is mandated to ensure nondiscrimination in all of its programs and projects, including the TIP, and respond to federal guidance on Environmental Justice.
-There are two primary federal nondiscrimination guidelines DVRPC follows in its planning efforts: Title VI of the Civil Rights Act of 1964 and the 1994 President's Executive Order on Environmental Justice (EJ) (#12898).
+There are two primary federal non-discrimination guidelines DVRPC follows in its planning efforts: Title VI of the Civil Rights Act of 1964 and the 1994 President's Executive Order on Environmental Justice (EJ) (#12898).
 At the time of writing this TIP document, there is no published guidance for MPOs related to Executive Order 14008: Tackling the Climate Crisis at Home and Abroad nor for the Justice 40 Initiative, which aims to deliver 40 percent of the overall benefits of federal investments in climate and clean energy, including sustainable transportation, to disadvantaged communities.
+However, DVRPC is using USDOT's Equity Action Plan and related equity mapping tools such as the Equitable Transportation Community (ETC) Explorer, Area of Persistent Poverty (AoPP) & Historically Disadvantaged Communities (HDC) tool, and Climate and Economic Justice Screening Tool (CEJST) to inform the TIP process.
 DVRPC is prepared to incorporate this executive order into the TIP process once implementation guidance is formalized.
 There was recent guidance from PennDOT for the Commonwealth of Pennsylvania referred to as the "South Central Pennsylvania Environmental Justice Unified Process and Methodology Guide" that DVRPC first followed for the update of the FY2021 TIP for Pennsylvania.
 DVRPC has followed this guidance as a best practice for the FY2024 TIP for New Jersey, since similar guidance has yet to be issued specifically for New Jersey.